 Kotlin is an open-source, general-purpose programming language originally created for the Java Virtual Machine (JVM).
-The language was created by JetBrains, who started working on Kotlin in 2010, and the project was made open-source shortly after in 2012.
+The language was created by JetBrains, that started working on Kotlin in 2010, and the project was made open-source shortly after in 2012.
 The 1.0 version was released in 2016, and no more than three years later, Google announced that Kotlin is the preferred language for Android.

 What is Kotlin used for?